luyunghsiang/yhluweb/source/research.rst

 Prospective Students
 ====================

+The purpose of this section is to help prospective students understand whether Dr. Lu's research team can meet your expectation.

 For Graduate Students
 ^^^^^^^^^^^^^^^^^^^^^

 If you consider to join Dr. Yung-Hsiang Lu's research team, please read this before you send an email.
 Doing so can save your time.

+- Dr. Lu's research is about computer vision and embedded systems (how to make computer vision efficient so that it can run on embedeed systems).
+Dr. Lu does not conduct research in topics related to Blockchain, Cryptocurrency, or Quantum Computing.

 - Do you know Dr. Lu's research topics?
 Have you read his recent papers?

 - Do you want to do research?
 Research means creating new knowledge.
 Research is not about learning existing knowledge.
 If your goal is to learn things, please take courses.
-Do not join Dr. Lu's research team.
+A research team does not meet your expectation.

-- Dr. Lu advises graduate students only if they write MS or PhD theses with Dr. Lu.
-If your purpose is to "look around and find something interesting" and you do not want to write a thesis, do not waste your time.
+- Dr. Lu advises graduate students only if they want to write MS or PhD theses with Dr. Lu.

-- Dr. Lu can advise only Purdue students, or students whose advisors are collaborating with Dr. Lu.
-Dr. Lu cannot advise any student outside Purdue.
-If you want Dr. Lu's advice, you have two options:
+- Dr. Lu can advise only (1) Purdue students, or (2) non-Purdue students whose advisors are collaborating with Dr. Lu.
-  (1) You become a Purdue student, or (2) You join a research team and the professor collaborates with Dr. Lu.

 - Dr. Lu has no authorization to admit any student.
 Do not ask him, "Can I get admission from Purdue?"

 - If your purpose is to get money, please go to a bank.
 Dr. Lu does not own a bank.
-Dr. Lu is a professor and he advises a research team.

-- Dr. Lu will not change research topics because of your interest.
-If you join his research team, he will assign a research topic to you.

-- Dr. Lu does not conduct research in topics related to Blockchain, Cryptocurrency, or Quantum Computing.

 For Undergraduate Students
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 - This is a research team.
 A research team's purpose is to discover new knowledge.
 Dr. Lu's research is about how to improve efficiency of computers.

-If your purpose is to learn, not to create new knowledge, please take courses.
-His research team will not meet your purpose.
+- If your purpose is to learn and you do not want to create new knowledge, please take courses.

 - Will you stay in his team for at least two semesters?
 Creating new knowledge is not easy.
 One semester is too short and nothing can be